L.A. Noire: Plot

 In 1947, after successfully solving a major murder case as a patrol officer, Phelps is promoted to detective.
 His tenure at the Traffic desk results in solving multiple cases of murder and fraud.
 Six months later, after a stint on the Burglary desk, Phelps is promoted to the Homicide desk.
 He and Galloway investigate various cases containing similarities to the Black Dahlia murder, arresting numerous suspects.
 However, Phelps is doubtful they are apprehending the actual murderers; his theories are ultimately proven correct.
-They eventually track down and kill the real murderer, unbeknownst to the public.
+They eventually track down and kill the real murderer but are unable to publicly disclose his identity due to his relation to a powerful government official.
+The wrongfully arrested suspects are due to be released via mistrial.

-Upon being promoted into the Vice division, Phelps investigates the distribution of military surplus morphine, stolen from the ship that had brought home his former Marine unit.
-He learns several members of his former unit had stolen and distributed the morphine, only to be assassinated on the orders of Cohen.
+Upon being promoted to the Vice division, Phelps investigates the distribution of military surplus morphine, stolen from the ship that had brought home his former Marine unit from the war.
+He learns that several members had stolen and distributed the morphine, only to be assassinated on the orders of Cohen.
 During this time, Phelps begins his affair with Elsa.
 Earle helps several prominent figures in the city draw attention away from a major prostitution scandal by exposing Phelps's adultery before he is able to draw a confession from Sheldon over his involvement with the stolen morphine.
 In exchange, Earle is given a place in the SRF.
 Phelps's marriage ends, he becomes disgraced in the LAPD, and he is demoted to the Arson desk, where he is tasked with investigating several suspicious house fires.
 Despite noting a solid connection between them and a housing development the SRF operates, Phelps is warned off by Earle from pursuing the syndicate and its founder Monroe.
 Seeking help, Phelps prompts Kelso to look into the matter.